 Warm-ups: For the Black Swamp Invitational, all 14 lanes will be assigned lanes based on entries received and coaches will control their lanes for the duration of the warm-up period.
 Coaches’ packets will contain warm-up information and posted on our team website when entries have been closed.

-Racing Starts: Any swimmer entered in the meet must be certified by a USA Swimming member-coach as being proficient in performing a racing start or must start each race from within the water.
+Racing Starts: Any swimmer entered in the meet must be certified by a USA Swimming member-coach as being proficient in performing a racing start or must start each race from within the water without the use of the backstroke ledge.
 When unaccompanied by a member-coach, it is the responsibility of the swimmer or the swimmer's legal guardian to ensure compliance with this requirement.

-It is understood and agreed that USA Swimming shall be free from any liabilities or claims for damages arising by reason of injuries to anyone during the conduct of the event.
+In granting this sanction, it is understood and agreed that USA Swimming shall be free from any liabilities or claims for damages arising by reason of injuries to anyone during the conduct of the event.

-Recording Devices: In compliance with USA Swimming Rules and Regulations – the use of audio or visual recording devices, including a cell phone, is not permitted in changing areas, rest rooms or locker rooms.
+Recording Devices: The use of audio or visual recording devices, including a cell phone, is not permitted in changing areas, rest rooms or locker rooms.

 Under no circumstances are cameras or any other recording device allowed in the area immediately behind the starting blocks at either end of the racing course while they are in use for race starts during the competition and warm-up.